 Preparing for your session

-You’ll get the most out of your online session with a little preparation.
+You’ll get the most out of your session with a little preparation!
 Here’s what we recommend:

-If you have specific questions about your professor’s assignment or expectations, be sure to ask!
+- If you have specific questions about your professor’s assignment or expectations, ask!
 The more you can tell us about the goals for your writing, the better.

 - Come prepared to actively engage in the session.
 During your session, you’ll be drafting, asking questions, revising, and engaging in productive conversation around your writing.